Things to do with Kids in Fremantle

 Walyalup Koort Play Space

-The vibrant Walyalup Koort Play Space Fremantle opened in 2022!
-Found in Freoโ€™s heart, the Kings Square play space has been inspired by the port cityโ€™s industrial history and close links with nature.
-There are colourful cranes, bridges, train tracks and shipping containers, as well as natural elements like water and trees.
-The fun play area has been created for toddlers through to primary school aged children to explore.
+The vibrant Walyalup Koort Play Space in Fremantleโ€™s heart is a mustโ€‘visit with kids.
+Set in the redeveloped Kings Square precinct, this innerโ€‘city Playground has been inspired by the port cityโ€™s industrial history and close links with the ocean.
+Mini cranes, bridges, train tracks and shipping containers are woven together with trees, water elements and splashes of colour, creating a fun space for toddlers through to primaryโ€‘schoolโ€‘aged children.
+Itโ€™s the perfect spot to run off some energy before or after visiting nearby museums, cafรฉs or the library.
 See more in our blog.

 Walyalup Koort Fremantle

-The Esplanade Park Playground & Youth Plazaย
+The Esplanade Park Playground & Youth Plaza

-The grassy Fremantle Esplanade is a spacious spot found between Marine Terrace and the Fishing Boat Harbour.
-The trusty childrenโ€™s playground is always worth a play, from little one’s that love to swing, or the bigger kids that can climb to the top of the spiderweb climbing ropes.
-There’s a kiosk for drinks and light meals, or why not take a picnic.
-Little skaters will also love the brilliant skate park area.
+The grassy Fremantle Esplanade is a spacious spot between Marine Terrace and Fishing Boat Harbour, shaded by towering Norfolk Island pines.
+The trusty childrenโ€™s Playground is always worth a visit, whether youโ€™ve got a toddler who loves to swing or bigger kids who want to climb to the top of the spiderโ€‘web ropes.
+Pack a picnic to enjoy on the grass or grab a snack from the kiosk.
+Older kids and teens will be drawn to the brilliant Esplanade Youth Plaza โ€“ a worldโ€‘class skate park where scooters, skateboards and bikes are all welcome.
 See more in our blog.

 Esplanade Youth Plaza, Fremantle